 My name is Szabolcs Nagy (pronounced as Sabolch) hungarian astrophotographer currently living in London.

-I’ve always been interested in science and space to a certain level, but here in the UK there is so much science and astronomy around that it just simply got me hooked.
-I do remember watching “Stargazing Live” presented by prof. Brian Cox and Dara O’Brien and that was probably the final straw.
-They were showing live view of a planetary camera inserted into a telescope pointed at Jupiter.
-Even on the live view one could easily make out the cloud belts of Jupiter slightly distorted by our own atmosphere.
-That was the point when I have decided to start saving some money and buy a telescope for myself.
-And I just did that….
+I’ve always been interested in science and space to a certain level, but here in the UK there is science and astronomy everywhere and it simply got me hooked.
+I do remember watching “Stargazing Live” presented by prof. Brian Cox and Dara O’Brien and that was probably a watershed moment.
+They were broadcasting a live view from a planetary camera inserted into a telescope pointed at Jupiter.
+Even on the live view one could easily make out the cloud belts on Jupiter, mostly shimmering but occasionally steady for a second or two.
+That was the point when I have decided to start saving some money and to get myself a telescope.
+I wanted to observe Jupiter with my own eyes, it somehow felt so majestic.

-I will never forget the day when I collected my first scope, namely a Skywatcher 200/1000 PDS newtonian reflector and an EQ5 Goto mount at Widescreen Centre.
+I will never forget the day when I collected my first telescope, namely a Skywatcher 200/1000 PDS newtonian reflector and an EQ5 Goto mount at Widescreen Centre.
 Honestly I was the happiest person on the whole globe!
 These are my very first shots of the equipment, Jupiter, Moon, Saturn and my very first shot of the ISS.
-It definitely looks like a skiing rabbit, isn’t it?!
+It definitely looks like a skiing rabbit, isn’

 Most of my better photos in the gallery were taken with the dobson telescope.
 But I must admit at this point that a small telescope might be just as useful if we thoroughly know how to use it.
 One of my most interesting shots were taken with a 90/1250! maksutov telescope.
 When Tim Peake spent 6 months in space they had some issue with the power distribution system, so basically one half pair of the solar arrays were not tracking the Sun properly – meaning that they were misaligned.
 He was about to do a spacewalk with Tim Copra to fix the issue, but luckily I could take this shot before that.